wevm/abitype/.changeset/cool-buttons-rush.md

 "abitype": patch
 ---

-Fix type detection when using an array in (encode|parse)AbiParameters
+Fixed type detection when using an array in `ParseAbiParameters`